Gut-Friendly Foods: Probiotic Foods to Improve Gut Health

 Good bacteria?
 It’s a thing!
 Gut-friendly foods like kombucha, kefir, sauerkraut, and other probiotic-rich options can provide essential support for your gut microbiome and overall wellness.

-Probiotics are the “good bacteria”—live microorganisms with unique benefits for our bodies.
+Probiotics are the “good bacteria” or live microorganisms that, when consumed in adequate amounts, provide health benefits.
 You may have seen packages at the grocery store touting the probiotic content of certain foods; so, what are these products, and what can they do for us?

 What Are Gut-Friendly Foods?